Guide 12 chapters

 3

-Increase bids, improve quality score, or escalate if necessary.
+Increase bids, improve quality score, or escalate if needed.

 Implementation